The HOPE of Christmas-Advent

 Advent is the period of preparation for the celebration of the birth of Jesus, and its name comes from the Latin word adventus, which means “coming.”

-How does Advent relate to us in 2021?
+How does Advent relate to us in 2023?
 If we don’t make an intentional effort, we will miss it!
 It reminds us to prepare our hearts for celebrating the birth of Jesus.

 Every Christmas, my goal is to have less hustle and bustle and more simple and sacred.

-Today we celebrate the light of HOPE.
+Today, we celebrate the light of HOPE.

-Scripture reminds us we still have hope:
+Scripture reminds us we have hope:

 • So be strong and courageous, all you who put your hope in the Lord!
 Psalm 31:24